 Microsoft Excel has features to automatically convert Excel files to CSV files or text files.
-But what about converting Excel files to a pipe-delimited text file.
+Moreover, we can convert Excel files to a pipe-delimited text file.
 In this blog post, we will see two simple methods to convert Excel to text file with pipe delimiter.
 We will use a sample dataset for your better understanding.

-2 Ways to Convert Excel File to Text File with Pipe Delimiter
+How to Convert Excel File to Text File with Pipe Delimiter: 2 Creative Ways

 Here, we will see the use of the Control Panel and Find and Replace method to convert an Excel file to a pipe-delimited text file.